samschott/maestral/README.md

 `maestral` in the command prompt.
 Type `maestral --help` to get a full list of available commands.
 The most important are:

-- `maestral gui`: Starts Maestral with a GUI.
+- `maestral gui`: Starts the Maestral GUI.
+Creates a sync daemon if not already running.
-- `maestral {start/stop}`: Starts or stops Maestral as a daemon.
+- `maestral {start/stop}`: Starts or stops the Maestral daemon without a GUI.
 - `maestral {pause/resume}`: Pauses or resumes syncing.
 - `maestral status`: Gets the current sync status.
 - `maestral errors`: Lists all sync errors.